ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/asymmetric_inflation.rst

   ====== =======

   Description
-    Exponential decay factor across inflation radius.
+    Decay factor across inflation radius for obstacles on the left side of the path.

-:``<asymmetric inflation layer>``.asymmetry_factor:
+:``<asymmetric inflation layer>``.cost_scaling_factor_right:

   ====== =======
   Type   Default
   ------ -------
-  double 0.75
+  double 4.0
   ====== =======

   Description
-    Signed bias in to influence asymmetry.
-Must be in the range (-1, 1).

-    a value > 0 biases to the right of the path, < 0 to the left
+    Decay factor across inflation radius for obstacles on the right side of the path.

 :``<asymmetric inflation layer>``.inflate_around_unknown: